arturofburgos/road_to_cfd/README.md

 # road_to_cfd
-Path to perform CFD, IBM, IBPM and FSI
+Path to perform CFD, IBPM and FSI